 It might just be the opportunity some bright sparks need to step their career up a notch, and show the industry what women really have to offer.

-What women thought at AutoSens Brussels?
+What women thought of AutoSens

 “I’m pleasantly surprised at how many women there are attending [AutoSens], also very happy to see several women speakers – I’m sure that’s even harder than just getting attendees.
 Its fantastic to have that representation.
 We are here, we work in this field, there’s not a lot of us but the more of us [that can be seen here], is going to inspire more women to come into the field and contribute. … Women are a really big part of this industry, and being able to contribute to the development of these technologies is really important.
 You need that different perspective.”